 The web is changing dramatically, and web surfers’ habits are evolving extremely rapidly.
 It is no longer impressive to simply research and churn out written information.
 Web users are experiencing diminishing attention span.
 As a result, they are getting more attracted to infographics – information that can be scanned quickly and remembered easily.

-Tools for Creating Awesome Infographics
+Tools to Create Awesome Infographics

 Here are 7 solid tools for creating or generating infographics.
 Depending on your need, you will find at least one that perfectly suits you.
 Impressively, all of them are easy to use.
 So you do not require any technical skill to be able to use them.